BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_4_Scripting_a_Multisig.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-Before we close out this intro to P2SH scripting, it's worth examining an even more notable example.
+Before we close out this intro to P2SH scripting, it's worth examining a more realistic example.
 Ever since [§6.1: Sending a Transaction to a Multisig](6_1_Sending_a_Transaction_to_a_Multisig.md), we've been casually saying that the `bitcoin-cli` interface wraps its multisig transaction in a P2SH transaction.
 In fact, this is the standard methodology for creating multisigs on the Blockchain.
 Here's how that works, in depth.

 ## Understand the Multisig Code

-Multisig transactions are created in Bitcoin using the `OP_CHECKMULTISIG` code.

-`OP_CHECKMULTISIG` expects a long string of arguments that looks like this: `0 ... sigs ... <m> ... addresses ... <n> OP_CHECKMULTISIG`.
+Multisig transactions are created in Bitcoin using the `OP_CHECKMULTISIG` code. `OP_CHECKMULTISIG` expects a long string of arguments that looks like this: `0 ... sigs ... <m> ... addresses ... <n> OP_CHECKMULTISIG`.
 When `OP_CHECKMULTISIG` is run, it does the following:

 1. Pop the first value from the stack (`<n>`).
 2. Pop "n" values from the stack as Bitcoin addresses (hashed public keys).